-All volunteers must agree to protect client confidentiality, and must accept in principle the current Mission Statement, Values, Objectives and Goals as set out in our Constitution.
-Volunteer positions that involve direct client contact require a Police Clearance Certificate.
+All volunteers must agree to protect client confidentiality and accept in principle the current Mission Statement, Values, Objectives and Goals as set out in our Constitution.
+Volunteer positions involving direct client contact require a Police Clearance Certificate.

 Need more information?

 Join one of our volunteer orientation sessions, which are held every other month via Zoom.
 You can also fill out our application form, and will be contacted with details on the next upcoming orientation once it has been scheduled.

 Please contact our Community Engagement Coordinator at email@example.com or 905-528-0854 ex.234.